SandroMartens/chess-opening-transpositions/README.md

 I analyzed 339,024 games between pro players from Lichess from April 2022.
 The opening data was the same as used in the opening explorer of Lichess.
 I parsed the games with `python-chess` and extracted the epd of the first 15 full moves.
 I then checked if this epd has a name.
 If the current position has a name that is different from the previous position, I added a transposition between the old and the new position.

-The resulting matrix is visualized with `Gephi`.
+The resulting graph is visualized with `Gephi`.
 The layout algorithm works so that connected nodes attract and not connected nodes repell each other.
-After a while we get a stable configuration where strongly connected groups emerge.
+After a while we get a stable configuration where groups of strongly connected nodes emerge.

 To get the colors I used the modularity algorithm.
 Modularity is a measure of how well connected nodes in a graph are.
 So we can find groups of nodes that are better connected to each other than to the rest of the graph.
 Each represents such a group.
 The size of a node is determinded by the number it has been reached.
 Same is true for the thickness of the edges.